Customizing test inputs

 1. Using files from the resources directory

-In order to use http://app.staging.example.com:8080/ from the staging-env.properties file in your unit tests, add the following lines to the DiffblueRules.yaml file:
+In order to use http://app.staging.example.com:8080/ from the staging-env.properties file in your unit tests, add the below lines to the DiffblueRules.yaml file.
+Note that for resource property files the path is taken from the module's test classpath location.

 java.util.Properties: